Home Lab

 Network Switch(s) and Router(s)

-A home lab should have at least one switch to help connect everything and a router to direct traffic to the Internet.
+A home lab should have at least one network switch to connect everything and a router to direct traffic round the network and to the Internet.
 A sophisticated switch can also be used to segment your network into VLANs to isolate servers and projects to the their own network sandbox.
 In my case three switches makeup my home and lab network with additional devices for test environments as needed.
 I’ve collected these over several years.
 Some are newer models and some are older and less capable.
 I also have a dedicated firewall that routes to the Internet and protects my network from bad actors.

 https://mikrotik.com/product/rb5009ug_s_in